DaveOdden/-se-moquer-hotelier/README.md

 # Un Moquer Hotelier

-A hotel booking, guest, and room management system built with React.
-The idea is to continue implementing advanced concepts through out the tech stacks by building a custom content management system.
+A comprehensive hotel booking, guest, and room management system built with React.

 This repo is the front-end layer only and is not intended to be used by the public.
 This is simply a showcase of front-end architecture, bleeding-edge technologies, and general best practices.